HiMarioLopez/mariolopez.org/.github/audit_prompt.md

 - **Package Manager**:

-  - Verify pnpm is used (check for npm/yarn lockfiles or usage)
+  - Verify Bun is used (check for npm/yarn/pnpm lockfiles or usage)
-  - Verify package.json scripts use pnpm if needed
+  - Verify package.json scripts use bun if needed

 - **Library Usage**: